 A leader in the field, Tufts introduced one of the first master’s degrees in health communication in 1994.
 We provide a range of options designed to meet the needs of students and working professionals alike; these include a full master's degree program, summer and professional development programs, and a digital health communication online certificate program.
 Program faculty are communication specialists and public health and medical professionals with diverse experience and interests.
 They are practitioners and researchers committed to addressing current public health problems and highly accessible mentors dedicated to teaching and guiding students.

-Health communication has come a long way: new technologies and media, social marketing, health literacy, culturally competent materials, audience analysis and segmentation, theory and research-based strategies.
+Health communication is advancing rapidly with new technologies and media, social marketing, health literacy and culturally competent materials.
 All of these developments make for an exciting and challenging field.